Mazda RX-7: RX-7 Turbo

 Following the introduction of the first turbocharged rotary engine in the Luce/Cosmo, a similar, also fuel injected and non-intercooled 12A turbocharged engine was made available for the top-end model of the Series 3 RX-7 in Japan.
 It was introduced in September 1983.
 The engine was rated at 165 PS (JIS) at 6,500 rpm.
 While the peak power figures were only slightly higher than those of the engine used in the Luce/Cosmo, the new "Impact Turbo" was developed specifically to deal with the different exhaust gas characteristics of a rotary engine.
 Both rotor vanes of the turbine were remodeled and made smaller, and the turbine had a twenty percent higher speed than a turbo intended for a conventional engine.
-The Savanna Turbo was short-lived, as the next generation of the RX-7 was about to be introduced.
+The Savanna RX-7 Turbo was short-lived, as the next generation of the RX-7 was about to be introduced.